 In response to direction from our ECR members for action, we have reached out to the New Zealand Association of Scientists to work together in this space.

 Below we describe some of the ideas generated so far.
-Please email our ECR Connector, Lucy Stewart if you would like to be part of this activity.
+Please email our ECR Connector, Georgia Carson if you would like to be part of this activity.